irmen/Pyro5/docs/source/intro.rst

 Here's a quick overview of Pyro's features:

-- written in 100% Python so extremely portable, runs on Python 2.7 (for now), Python 3.5 and newer, and Pypy
+- written in 100% Python so extremely portable, runs on Python 3.5 and newer, and Pypy3
 - works between different system architectures and operating systems.
 - able to communicate between different Python versions transparently.
 - defaults to a safe serializer (`serpent <https://pypi.python.org/pypi/serpent>`_) that supports many Python data types.